alaskacommunications/nagios_check_drbd9/README.md

         Usage: check_drbd9.pl [OPTIONS]
         OPTIONS:
-          -c state        change specified state to 'CRIT' (example: SyncSource) -d pattern      same as '-i', added for compatibility with legacy check -h              display this message
+          -0              return 'UNKNOWN' instead of 'OKAY' if no resources are found -c state        change specified state to 'CRIT' (example: SyncSource) -d pattern      same as '-i', added for compatibility with legacy check -h              display this message